tix123/Lodgify-mockup/README.md

-## Link
+## View this project online

-Visit the website at https://tix123.github.io/lodgify-mockup/
+This project has been deployed on the Github Pages.
+Visit https://tix123.github.io/lodgify-mockup/

 ## Screenshot